hyperledger-fabric/file/README.md

       ```sh
       ~$ blocknet --init
       ```
-      Once the execute the above command, a  `network.json` file will be created in the current directory
+      Once you execute the above command, a  `network.json` file will be created in the current directory

       `network.json file`